 How Not Equal to Works in Excel VBA?

-On the other side “Not Equal” works in the opposite direction, if the supplied logical test is not equal then only it will return TRUE or else FALSE.
+On the other side, “Not Equal” works in the opposite direction.
+If the supplied logical test in excelLogical Test In ExcelA logical test in Excel results in an analytical output, either true or false.
+The equals to operator, “=,” is the most commonly used logical test. is not equal, then only it will return TRUE or else FALSE.

 Examples of Not Equal to in Excel VBA

-Below are the examples of not equal to operator in Excel VBA.
+Below are the examples of not equal to the operator in Excel VBA.

 Now we will see how to use VBA Not Equal (<>) sign practically.
 Look at the below piece of code.

 Sub NotEqual_Example1() Dim k As String k = 100 <> 100 MsgBox k End Sub